- Page last reviewed: June 13, 2014

 These problems occur more often after the 4th and 5th doses of the DTaP series than after earlier doses.
-Sometimes the 4th or 5th dose of DTaP vaccine is followed by swelling of the entire arm or leg in which the shot was given, lasting 1-7 days (up to about 1 child in 30).
+Sometimes the 4th or 5th dose of DTaP vaccine is followed by swelling of the entire arm or leg in which the shot was given, lasting 1 to 7 days (up to about 1 child in 30).

 Other mild problems include:

-These problems generally occur 1-3 days after the shot.
+These problems generally occur 1 to 3 days after the shot.